richardcom/tp/docs/tutorials/AddRemark.md

 import seedu.address.model.Model;

 /**
- * Changes the remark of an existing book in the language book.
+ * Changes the remark of an existing book in the intellibrary.
  */
 public class RemarkCommand extends Command {